-This course prepares the student to deal with obstetric and gynecological emergencies, neonatal care and resuscitation, as well as pediatric emergencies.
-It includes the American Heart Association Advanced Cardiac Life Support (ACLS) affirmation courses.
+This course prepares the student to handle obstetrical and gynecological emergencies, neonatal care and resuscitation, as well as pediatric emergencies.
+This course also includes the American Heart Association Advanced Cardiac Life Support (ACLS) affirmation courses and the American Academy of Pediatrics Pediatric Education for Prehospital Professionals (PEPP) course.